-am an assistant professor at the Computer Science Faculty of the Technion,
+am an associate professor at the Computer Science Faculty of the Technion,

 I received my Ph.D. at Princeton University under the supervision of Bernard Chazelle.
 After that I spent a year as a postdoc at the Institute for Advanced Study in Princeton, NJ.
 Following that, I spent two years as a researcher at Google, NY.